Savings Incentive Match Plan for Employees (SIMPLE IRA)

 Funds for a Simple IRA plan come from voluntary employee contributions and mandatory matching or non-elective contributions by the employer.

-In 2016, eligible employees may defer up to $12,500 of their wages.
+In 2019, eligible employees may defer up to $13,000 of their wages.
 Employees age 50 and over can make an additional “catch-up” contribution of $3,000.
 Limits are indexed for inflation.
-The amounts are the same for 2017.

 Distributions of a Simple IRA are generally subject to the regular IRA rules.
 Unless an exception applies, if you withdraw money from your Simple IRA before age 59.5, you will pay a 10% penalty.
 If you withdraw money during the first two years of enrollment (and are under 59.5), your early distribution penalty is 25%.